MatteoFasulo/Whisper-TikTok/README.md

 ## Upcoming Features 🔮

 - Integration with the OpenAI API to generate more advanced responses.
+- Generate content by extracting it from reddit <https://github.com/MatteoFasulo/Whisper-TikTok/issues/22>

 ## OpenAI Whisper Forum Discussion